ihkk/CS61B_18/README.md

 # CS61B 2018

-This are my codes of UCB's CS 61B (Spring 2018)
+These are my codes of UCB's CS 61B (Spring 2018)

 ## Links: